 Assess your real estate crm pain points

 The first step in choosing the right CRM is to understand your goals and objectives.
 This can be a difficult process because it requires looking at your current situation.
 Here are some questions to get you started:

 - Where do you want to get to?

 - What are your pain points with this system?

-- What are your objectives with the new CRM?
+- Determine your objectives with the new CRM

 - How much budget do you have for this project or initiative, and when will the next phase of funding be available (if applicable)?